Mystery Road (film): Plot

 Jay follows Johnno leaving the police station in a police car.
 Johnno switches vehicles and leaves in his own hunting truck, driving to a rest stop, where he meets a local drug dealer named Wayne Silverman.
 Jay later goes to Wayne's house and arrests him.
 Wayne tells Jay that he deals drugs to local Aboriginal girls and then prostitutes them out when they can't pay.
 He says that he had stolen a car that contained heroin, but subsequently lost the drugs.
 Johnno interrupts the interrogation to release Wayne, who is his informant.
 Jay then discovers a further murder victim, Tarni.
 He then finds that Mary's house has been broken into and Crystal's whereabouts are unknown.

 Jay stakes out the drug lab and sees a man in an orange car hand over Wayne to someone in a Land Rover.
 Johnno and Jay go to a restaurant, where Johnno ignores his questions, but states that he is looking for something that's missing, implying that its discovery will keep Crystal safe.
 Jay searches the house of the initial victim, Julie, finding several bags of heroin hidden in the TV.
 He calls Johnno to arrange their return at a hill off Mystery Road.

 When he arrives first for the drop-off, Jay loads his hunting rifle and pistol.
 The orange car and Land Rover arrive and Jay hands over the heroin.
 Jay sees Pete's truck in the distance, and Pete uses his hunting rifle to wound Jay in the arm.
 A shootout ensues as Jay runs back to his car for cover.
-The man who is wearing a mask and was driving the orange car is shot by Johnno, using a hunting rifle from afar.
+The man who is wearing a mask is shot by Johnno, using a hunting rifle from a distance and, as the driver attempts to leave, Jay kills him.
 Jay and Johnno shoot several of the men dead.
-Pete and Johnno exchange long-distance shots as Jay kills all the rest of the criminals as they attempt to flee, and then disables Pete's truck when he tries to drive away.
-Jay kills Pete, then spots the dead body of Johnno, and unmasks the car driver to discover he is Constable Roberts.
+Pete and Johnno exchange long-distance shots as Jay kills all the rest of the criminals when they attempt to flee and then, using his father's rifle, disables Pete's truck when he tries to drive away.
+Jay kills Pete, then spots the dead body of Johnno and unmasks the orange car passenger to discover it is Constable Roberts.
 Jay finds Sam Bailey shot through the neck in the Land Rover, sees scratch marks on the backseat and finds a necklace with the name "Julie" on it.

 Jay returns to Winton and sees Mary and Crystal waiting for him.
-He gets out of the car, and the three stare at each other as the sun sets.
+He gets out of the car and the three stare at each other as the sun sets.